Avanade/NTangle/tools/NTangle.Template/README.md

 ## Installation

 Before the `NTangle.Template` template can be used it must be installed from [NuGet](https://www.nuget.org/packages/NTangle.Template/).
-The `dotnet new -i` command is used to perform this.
+The `dotnet new install` command is used to perform this.

 ```
 -- Use the latest published from NuGet...